 OSHA Definition of Confined Space

 Understanding how OSHA defines a confined space is crucial across various industries, from shipping to hospitality, because the definition is not as straightforward as it might seem.
-While some ships are often considered confined spaces, so too can certain areas within restaurants and hotels.
+While some ships are often considered confined spaces, certain areas within restaurants and hotels can also be regarded as confined spaces.
 This variability necessitates a clear standard, which is why OSHA provides two distinct definitions: a general confined space and a Permit-Required Confined Space (PRCS).

 General Confined Space